bzhan/iscalc/InterestingIntegrals.md

 The program can only solve first order differential equations so far.

+<h4 id=Inequalities>Inequalities</h4>

+There is currently no corresponding set of rules to prove inequalities.

 <h4 id=Difference_Equation>Difference Equation</h4>

 Solving difference equations like $I_n = I_{n-1}+I_{n-2}$ have not been supported.